-Serial anatomical images, parametric maps and histologic findings from patient #209 at baseline and follow-up periods are shown in Figure S1.
+Serial anatomical images, parametric maps and histologic findings from patient 209 at baseline and follow-up periods are shown in Figure S1.
 Baseline imaging parameters and PP obtained using the classification model for the 3 groups are presented in Table 1.
 Percentage changes in tumor volume and imaging parameters at follow-up periods in comparison to baseline are shown in Figure 1A.
-Six lesions demonstrated increased tumor volume at all follow-up periods relative to baseline.
-However, in two patients, a decrease of volume in one of two lesions was noted at follow-up (Figure 1A).
+Six out of 8 lesions demonstrated increased tumor volume at all follow-up periods relative to baseline.

 The enhancing lesions from four patients in “early surgery” group demonstrated high PP (72-99%) and were classified as progressive disease.
 These four patients underwent repeat surgery within a month following CAR-T infusion and were excluded from longitudinal analysis.
-Histopathological findings from repeat surgery confirmed the diagnosis of TP in these patients.
+Histopathological findings confirmed the diagnosis of TP in these patients.

-For remaining 6 patients (total of 8 lesions), three lesions (patients 204, 205 and 209 L2) with low PP consistent with PsP at baseline remained stable at follow-up.
-Two lesions (patient 202, 209 L1) initially with high PP suggestive of TP at baseline were associated with large decreases in PP and were classified as PsP at follow-up.
+For remaining 6 patients (total of 8 lesions), three lesions (patients 204, 205 and 209 L2) with low PP at baseline remained stable at follow-up.
+Two lesions (patient 202, 209 L1) initially with high PP at baseline were associated with large decreases in PP and were classified as PsP at follow-up.
 The remaining 2 lesions (207 L1 and L2) with high PP at baseline continued to demonstrate aggressive imaging features at follow-up.
 No baseline data was available for patient 201.
 However, this patient showed features of TP at follow-up.
-Predicted outcome using multiparametric classification model at baseline and follow-up periods are shown in Table S2.
+PP values using multiparametric classification model at baseline and follow-up periods are shown in Table S3.
 The plots of these predictive PPs are shown in Figure 1B.
-Predicted PP obtained from our classification model were confirmed on histopathology for all patients in the early and late surgery groups.
+Predicted PPs obtained from our classification model were confirmed on histopathology for all patients in the early and late surgery groups.
+Predicted PPs for recurrent GBMs without CAR-T therapy are shown in Table S4 and Figure 1C.
+8 patients showed increased PP at follow-up time points.

 Discussion

-We used a predictive PP model from multiparametric MRI to assess the behavior of neoplastic lesions following anti-EGFR CAR-T cell immunotherapy.
-All patients with available tumor specimens for histopathology were correctly predicted as TP or PsP, indicating that multiparametric MRI may be helpful in evaluating therapeutic response to CAR-T cell immunotherapy.
+We used a predictive model from multiparametric MRI to assess the behavior of neoplastic lesions following anti-EGFR CAR-T cell immunotherapy.
+All patients with available histopathology were correctly predicted as TP or PsP, indicating utility of multiparametric MRI in evaluating therapeutic response to CAR-T cell immunotherapy.

-The efficacy of CAR-T cell therapy against EGFRvIII expressing GBMs has been reported in a murine model, which showed significant growth delay and prolonged survival 10.
-The harnessing of immune response involves inflammatory sequelae that complicates appearance on conventional MRI and limits the use of standard response assessment criteria, e.g., RANO.
+Harnessing of immune response involves inflammatory sequelae that complicates conventional imaging appearance limiting application of RANO criteria.
 As immunotherapies enter clinical trials for treating GBM, there is an urgent need to reliably assess the efficacy of these treatment modalities in detecting elusive disease and redefining response 4.

-Multiparametric MRI including DTI, DSC and proton MR spectroscopy have been widely used to predict treatment response in GBM patients 5-7.
-When percent changes in individual imaging parameters were assessed from enhancing lesions at different follow-up periods relative to baseline, no definite trends were observed in any parameters, indicating that imaging parameters, in isolation, may have a limited role in assessing heterogeneity of treatment response to EGFRvIII CAR-T cell therapy.
-However, when we used the PP model derived from multiparametric MRI, we were able to objectively characterize each lesion as either progression or response at each individual time point.
-Our results suggest that a multiparametric approach may allow more accurate characterization of treatment response in GBM patients treated with immune/targeted therapies.
+Multiparametric MRI have been widely used to predict treatment response in GBM patients 5-7.
+When percent changes in individual imaging parameters were assessed from enhancing lesions at different follow-up periods relative to baseline, no definite trends were observed, indicating that imaging parameters, in isolation, may have a limited role in assessing heterogeneity of treatment response to EGFRvIII CAR-T cell therapy.
+However, when we used the PP model derived from multiparametric MRI, we were able to objectively characterize each lesion as either progression or response at each individual time point suggesting that a multiparametric approach may allow more accurate characterization of treatment response in GBM patients treated with immune/targeted therapies.
+These results need to be validated in a larger patient cohort and correlated with clinical endpoints of progression free survival and OS.

-Acknowledgement: This work was partly funded by a grant from Novartis (NCI K08 16639).
+Acknowledgement: We acknowledge Dr. Ruyun Jin, Medical Data Research Center, Providence Health & Services, Portland, Oregon for statistical analysis.
+This work was partly funded by a grant from Novartis (NCI K08 16639).

 References